 Located in Sumida City, the Tokyo Skytree is just a short walk from the famous Sensō-ji Temple and the Asakusa area.
 It’s easy to combine these places into a day together, but even if that’s not your plan, the Skytree is easily reached via the train station of the same name.

-The Tokyo Skytree is one of the great things to do in Tokyo for couples, as the view over the sparkling city lights, the zig-zagging network of streets, and the tranquil Sumida River are wonderfully breathtaking.
+The Tokyo Skytree is one of the great things for couples to do in Tokyo, as the view over the sparkling city lights, the zig-zagging network of streets, and the tranquil Sumida River are breathtaking.
 There’s even a simple bar with seating facing the view at the top to enjoy green tea or Japanese beer.

-I highly recommend a trip up the elevator at the Skytree, and I remember being in awe at just how high up you go and how breathtaking the view was, which you just can’t imagine from below.
-Don’t forget to buy an admission ticket in advance to avoid any lines.
-Tickets are also available with a 24-hour subway pass to help get you there.
+I highly recommend a trip up the elevator at the Skytree.
+I remember being in awe at how high up you go and how breathtaking the view was, which you can’t imagine from below.

 See Related: Best Girls Trip Destinations Around the World